-The independent directors of the Company are Bruce Youngman, Borden Putnam III and Gary Baschuk based upon the tests for independence set forth in National Instrument 52-110 Audit Committees.
+Based upon the tests for independence set forth in National Instrument 52-110 Audit Committees, the independent directors of the Company are Bruce Youngman and, if elected, Stacie Jones and Josh Kierce.
 Directors are considered to be independent if they have no direct or indirect material relationship with the Company.
 A "material relationship" is a relationship which could, in the view of the Company's Board, be reasonably expected to interfere with the exercise of a director's independent judgment or is otherwise considered to exist under National Instrument 52-110.
 Gerald G. Carlson and Blaine Monaghan are not independent directors of the Company because they are members of management and are considered to be in a material relationship with the Company.